xofaye/frnt/iteration-01.plan.md

 #### Events

 Please describe the meetings you planning to have:
- * When and where?
-In-person or online?
- * What's the purpose of each meeting?
+ * Scrum meeting (in-person):
+ 	* Weekly updates on status of deliverables
+ 	* Will discuss what each person has worked on over the last weekly, what the person is planning to finish by the next meeting and anything that may be blocking them
  * Planning meeting (online):
+ 	* Held on October 9th, 2 hour meeting
-     * Identify problem being solved
+    * Identify problem space
+    * Define user group and target users
     * Decide on product functionality
-     * Define user group and target users
+    * Set up future scrum meetings and review meeting
+ * Review meeting (online):
+    * Discuss decisions that went well and reflect on decisions that did not turn out well
+    * List changes we are planning to make based on these decisions
- * Review meeting:
+    * Review which goals were met/completed
-     *
+    * Explain which other goals were not completed and why
+    * Agree on 2-5 high level concepts to guide our work for the next deliverable

 #### Artifacts

-Please describe the artifacts that you will produce in order to organize and keep track of your team's progress.
-For example:
- * To-do lists, burndown chart, schedule, etc.
- * If you include charts/diagrams, make sure to explain what they represent.
- * If you're maintaining a to-do list, make sure to mention which tool you're using, how you are prioritizing items and how items get assigned to team members.
+* Burndown chart created from Github issues
+* To-do lists tracked via Github issues with one assigned team member to each task and tagged with a priority from 1-5 (where 1 is low priority, 5 is high priority)
+* Will use Slack to communicate
+* Shared Google calendar for deadlines and meetings

 ## Product